Pratyush/hekaton-system/docs/cpu_arch_sketch.md

-## Traces
+## transcripts

-We need to keep track of several memory traces in our execution.
+We need to keep track of several memory transcripts in our execution.
 We define them here for clarity.
 This notation is used in the pseudocode and the diagram.

-* `tr_rinit`: The time-unordered trace containing the initial RAM state of our program.
+* `tr_rinit`: The time-unordered transcript containing the initial RAM state of our program.
   `tr_rinit` can be partitioned into:
-    * `tr_rinit_accessed`: The time-unordered trace containing the values that are loaded from RAM at some point in the execution of the program.
+    * `tr_rinit_accessed`: The time-unordered transcript containing the values that are loaded from RAM at some point in the execution of the program.
-    * `tr_rinit_nonaccessed`: The time-unordered trace containing the values that are never loaded from RAM in the execution of the program.
+    * `tr_rinit_nonaccessed`: The time-unordered transcript containing the values that are never loaded from RAM in the execution of the program.
-* `tr_tinit`: The ordered trace of containing the contents of the primary (i.e., public) tape.
+* `tr_tinit`: The ordered transcript of containing the contents of the primary (i.e., public) tape.
   This can be partitioned into:
-    * `tr_tinit_accessed`: The ordered trace containing the values that are read from the tape at some point in the execution of the program.
+    * `tr_tinit_accessed`: The ordered transcript containing the values that are read from the tape at some point in the execution of the program.
-    * `tr_tinit_nonaccessed` - The ordered trace contianing the values that are never read from the tape in the execution of the program.
+    * `tr_tinit_nonaccessed` - The ordered transcript contianing the values that are never read from the tape in the execution of the program.
-* `tr_exec`: The ordered trace of our program execution
+* `tr_exec`: The ordered transcript of our program execution

 # Pseudocode for the low-level circuits